Rules for student elections

 - Posters may be placed on the pillars around Bush Court in the prescribed area [refer Note2 below].

 - No posters may be erected outside of the designated area in Bush Court.

 - Notice boards - material may be placed in the Clubs and Societies notice boards only (between the walkway entrance to Education and Humanities and the entrance to Health and Counselling) and the Guild Secretariat notice board.

 - No mail drops are permitted in the Student Village.

-- Posters and banners can be displayed in the alfresco area to Building 101.
+- Posters can be displayed in the alfresco area to Building 101.

 - Campaign materials can only be placed on official campus notice boards with the permission of Kaplan management.

 Note1: The close of nominations and voting dates will be as indicated by the Returning Officer.